spectrocloud/librarium/README.md

 data and you want to avoid the pack download time.
 This flow also helps you when you don't have any local packs data and we are experiencing an API outage.

-We provide the following commands which fetch cached packs to your local environment.
+librarium provides the following commands which fetch cached packs to your local environment.

 | **Command**               | **Description**                                                                                                                                    |
 | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |